On a discrete version of Tanaka's theorem for maximal functions: Introduction

 \begin{theorem} Let $f: \Z \to \R$ be a function of bounded variation.
 Then

-and the constant $C=1$ is the best possible. \end{theorem} The continuous version of this result was proved by Aldaz and L\'{a}zaro in \cite[Theorem 2.5]{AP}.
-We shall prove this result in Section 2, adapting some of the ideas of the original proof of Tanaka for the continuous case.
+and the constant $C=1$ is the best possible. \end{theorem} We shall prove this result in Section 2, adapting some of the ideas of the original proof of Tanaka for the continuous case.
 It is not hard to see that the constant $C=1$ is best possible in Theorem \ref{thm1}, for it suffices to consider the function

 Dealing with the {\it centered} maximal operator is a much more subtle and intricate problem.
 By an extensive analysis of examples we are led to believe that the same bound should hold for the {\it centered} maximal operator:\\ \\ {\bf Question B}: Let $f: \Z \to \R$ be a function of bounded variation.
 Is it true that